 We arrive at these conclusions through multiple independent analyses.
 Each of these model agnostic approaches attempts to reconstruct the mass distributions with minimal constraints imposed.
-Specifically, we employ a flexible mixture model (introduced in Section III C and labelled FM in tables and figures), a cubic spline power law perturbation (PS), and a binned Gaussian process (BGP).
-Figure 11 shows the inferred rate $d\mathcal{R}/dm_1$ as
+Specifically, we employ a flexible mixture model (introduced in Section III C and labelled FM in tables and figures), a cubic spline

 FIG. 9.
-The empirical cumulative density function $\hat{F} = \sum_k P_k(x)/N$ of observed binary parameter distributions (derived from the single-event cumulative distributions $P_k(x)$ for each parameter x) are shown in black for primary mass (left), effective inspiral spin (center), and redshift (right).
+The empirical cumulative density function $\hat{F} = \sum_k P_k(x)/N$ of observed binary parameter distributions (derived from the single-event cumulative distributions $P_k(x)$ for each parameter x) are shown in blue for primary mass (left), effective inspiral spin (center), and redshift (right).
 All binaries used in this study with FAR< 1/4yr are included, and each is analyzed using our fiducial noninformative prior.
 For comparison, the gray bands show the expected observed distributions, based on our previous analysis of GWTC-2 BBH.
 Solid lines show the medians, while the shading indicates a 90% credible interval on the empirical cumulative estimate and selection-weighted reconstructed population, respectively.
 GW190814 is excluded from this analysis.